Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

 ### Workflow

-The code is shared in a GitLab repository.
+The code is shared in a GitHub repository.
 Any contributions to the code should adhere to the following workflow.

  1. If you are new to the project, create a remote development branch for your contributions (name it such that others can identify it as your branch) and clone the repository.